czrpb/workloads/metrics/README.md

 ### Example

-For the follow basic test:
+For the following basic test:

 1. Ramp up linearly to 10 VUs in 5seconds
 2. For 10seconds keep flat at 10